DimitrisVett/DimitrisVett/README.md

 - 👋 Hi, I’m @Dimitris
 - 👀 I’m interested in Cloud + IaC + DevOps = <3
 - 🌱 I’m currently learning CI/CD + K8s
-- 📫 How to reach me [...](https://www.linkedin.com/in/dimitris-vettas/)
+- 📫 How to reach me on [LinkedIn](https://www.linkedin.com/in/dimitris-vettas/)

 <!---
 DimitrisVett/DimitrisVett is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.